 Merger Related Costs.
-Merger related costs for the years ended December 31, 2021 and 2020, were \$2.3 million and \$1.4 million, respectively.
-The increase in the 2021 merger related costs was primarily from investment banker fees related to the closing of the Merger.
+Merger related costs for the year ended December 31, 2021 were \$2.3 million.
+There were no merger related costs for the year ended December 31, 2022.

 Change in Fair Value of Warrant Liability

 The Company issued a warrant with multiple settlement terms in the first quarter of 2021 and as a result, this warrant was classified as liability.
 Upon the close of the Merger, the warrant's settlement terms were finalized resulting in a final mark-to-market adjustment resulting in a non-cash gain of \$214 thousand during the year ended December 31, 2021.